gyorilab/emmaa/doc/dashboard/models_page.rst

 Papers Tab
 ----------

-Papers tab shows statistics for both processed papers and papers that support assembled model statements.
-At the top of the papers tab the time series plot shows the changes in the counts of both paper groups over time.
+The Papers tab shows statistics for both processed papers and papers that support assembled model statements.
+At the top of the Papers tab the time series plot shows the changes in the counts of both paper groups over time.

 .. figure:: ../_static/images/papers_over_time.png